graphqlcrud/spec/docs/getting-started.md

 that do not enforce specific query or mutation names etc.
 5. Provide set of the reference implementations for *different programming languages* in case you want to adopt reference implementation
-6. Provide capabilities available in vanila GraphQL (no preprocessors, helpers, annotations etc.)
+6. Provide capabilities available in vanilla GraphQL (no preprocessors, helpers, annotations etc.)

 ## Non targets of this spec